 Many brands use third-party micro landing page tools that allow you to maximize and work around the single-link rule.

-You can also use plugins such as POWR’s Notification Bar to effectively engage with your customers as soon as they land on your page; this will ensure that you can lead them to the right tabs and encourage conversions.
+You can also use plugins such as the POWR Notification Bar to effectively engage with your customers as soon as they land on your page; this will ensure that you can lead them to the right tabs and encourage conversions.